 Cleaning And Care

-One of the great things about a duvet cover is that you can take it right off your comforter or duvet insert and wash it at home.
-Having washed the Parachute at home, I can say it is an easy task.
-However, here are a few things to keep in mind when washing and drying the Parachute Sateen Duvet Cover:
+One of the great things about a duvet cover is that one can take it right off the comforter or duvet insert and wash it at home.
+Having washed the Parachute at home, I can say it is an easy task, but here are a few things to keep in mind when washing and drying the Parachute Sateen Duvet Cover:

 - Wash the duvet cover on a cold setting.